-- Do you have insight into the content needs of your contacts within your accounts?
-You can now really get started with campaign development.
-Celebrate this start together!
+- Do you have insights in the content needs of your contacts within your accounts?
+You can now really get started your campaign development.
+Celebrate the kick off together!

-- Do you see steps towards more engagement of your target accounts with your company / people, online and offline?
-Continuously monitor progress and discuss the results on the basis of a dashboard.
+- Do you see more engagement of your target accounts with your company, online and offline?
+Continuously monitor progress – using a dashboard – and discuss the results.

-- Do you make the account a customer?
+- Do you convert the account into a customer?
 Yes, champagne can be opened!

 To answer the question “What makes ABM successful?”
 There is no easy answer.
 The success depends on a lot of different factors.
-What does become clear is that the start, the assumptions en de team are the most important ones.
-Without a good start, no ROI.
+What becomes clear is that the start, the assumptions and the co-operation between the Sales and Marketing teams are the most important ones.
+Without a proper start, it will be difficult to reach the results and to get the maximum ROI.

 Want to know more about ABM please contact us